adhoc-dev/ansible/README.md

 # Upgrade all the package updates that are available
 $ ansible all -m apt -a upgrade=dist --become --ask-become-pass
 ```

-- handlers, additional tasks to trigger if a task caused a change (services should usually be restarted if their config file has been updated)

 ### Roles